 The assets and debts in a divorce can include community-owned (marital), separately-owned, and mixed-ownership (part community and part separate) property and debts.
 The date of separation is the legal demarcation near the end of the marriage dividing community from separate.

 Family Code 771 says that the income and expenses that each of you have after the date of separation are no longer legally considered to be marital income and expenses.
 Instead they are yours as separate persons.
 Similarly, debts incurred by a spouse since the date of separation are generally the responsibility of that spouse.

-It is wise while going through a divorce to have clear and perhaps detailed agreements as to how the two of you will financially handle the period from the date of separation until the divorce is final.
+It’s wise while going through a divorce to have clear agreements as to how the two of you will financially consider and handle the period from the date of separation until the divorce is final.